adinuca/backend-coding-challenge/README.md

 6. Migrations
 > Migrations are in /src/main/java/resources/db/migrations.xml
 7. Add post endpoint
-8. Configured endpoint to get currency in config.yaml : http://api.fixer.io/latest?base=EUR&symbols=GBP
+8. Configured external endpoint to get curency rate using a jersey client,  in config.yaml : http://api.fixer.io/latest?base=EUR&symbols=GBP
+9. Changed expenses-content partial to compute VTA when amount is changed.

-##### Steps to build and run the application:
+### Steps to build and run the application:
 1. Create database and associated user.
 > 1. login with root user to mySql
 > 2. run /src/main/resources/db/createDatabase.sql